fieldtrip/website/development/project/design.md

 {% include /shared/development/warning.md %}

-# Explain how to create cfg.design for ft_statistics

 cfg.design as input into ft_statistics (freq, timelock, or source) should be designed as Windowssize MxN, where N is the number of trials/conditions.